Your property appraisal guide

 What if the appraised value is less than the purchase price?

-If the appraised value is less than the purchase price, we must base the loan on the lower value.
+If the appraisal comes in lower than the purchase price, we must base your loan on the lower appraised value.

 Example: